Ashikyusuf13/Final-year-proj/README.md

 2. git merge main
 3. git push origin <your branch>

+//if you completed your task then use this cmd to push to main

+1. git checkout main
+2. git merge Guru-Prasath
+3. git push origin main

 then go to the git hub and give the pull request to me .

 i will see and accept the request.